memph1024/swapdex-documentation/docs/troubleshooting/02-Glossary.md

 ---

 ## **Finality**
 The property of a block that cannot be reverted.
 Generally, created blocks are not final until some point in the future - perhaps never, in the case of "probabilistic finality".
-The Kusari and SwapDex Chain uses a deterministic finality gadget known as GRANDPA.
+The Kusari and SwapDEX Chain uses a deterministic finality gadget known as GRANDPA.

 ---